pbuckner/x-plane_plugins/XPython/docs/source/development/modules/panelgraphics_textures.rst

     :param str imageFilePath: Path to a PNG file
     :return: The zero-based image index assigned, -1 on error

     Load a PNG file and add it to the atlas as a single image.
-Call before :func:`textureAtlasBake`.
-Returns -1 if file not found or cannot be loaded.
+The atlas must not have been baked yet (see :ref:`above <pg-atlas-preconditions>`).
+Returns -1 if the file is not found or cannot be loaded.

     ``imageFilePath`` can be absolute path, or relative to X-Plane root.